On this page you will find many ways to get involved through the CISS at Bentley!

-Introducing the Global Classroom Connector Program at Bentley.
-The Global Classroom Connector Program (GCC) is a high-impact, community engagement program that allows you, an international student, to present about your home country, culture, and traditions to the Bentley community.
+Introducing WorldView Bentley.
+The Worldview Program is a high-impact, community engagement program that allows you, an international student, to present about your home country, culture, and traditions to the Bentley community.

 The Worldview Mission:

-The Global Classroom Connector program at Bentley University aims to promote global awareness, intercultural sensitivity, and unity amongst the campus community.
-By connecting academic classroom lessons, student events, and gatherings with first-hand perspectives of international students, the Global Classroom Connector program is committed to encouraging dialogue and promoting global citizenship.
+The WorldView program at Bentley University aims to promote global awareness, intercultural sensitivity, and unity amongst the campus community.
+By connecting academic classroom lessons, student events, and gatherings with first-hand perspectives of international students, the WorldView program is committed to encouraging dialogue and promoting global citizenship.

 How It Works:

-International students will apply and be selected for the GCC program on a rolling basis.
+International students will apply and be selected for WorldView on a rolling basis.
 After completing training to give you skills, tips, and techniques for engaging audiences, you will be placed on a list of available presenters.
 You will visit classrooms, events, and staff meetings around campus to share information about your experiences and perspectives as an international student.
 All scheduling is completed by staff members in the CISS, and you will be given ample time to prepare.

 How to Apply:

 APPLY TODAY!
-Students interested in becoming GCC Ambassadors should apply online by clicking the link HERE.
+Students interested in becoming WorldView Ambassadors should apply online by clicking the link HERE.
 You will be contacted by the CISS to schedule an interview to discuss your candidacy.

 This program offers the unique opportunity for trained international student volunteers to present during one of your lectures, on a topic that is relevant to your curriculum.
-For example, a GCC ambassador from Brazil could provide a first-hand perspective on Brazil’s economy and culture to an economics class or a panel of international students could speak about business culture in their home countries in a GB class.
+For example, a WorldView ambassador from Brazil could provide a first-hand perspective on Brazil’s economy and culture to an economics class or a panel of international students could speak about business culture in their home countries in a GB class.
 Please consider this possibility when working on your fall syllabus.